Definitions

 1. 16 GB memory

-2. 2 GHz CPU, 1 core or more depending on license
+2. 2 GHz CPU, 2 cores or more depending on usage

-3. 1 TB of disk storage or more depending on network flows
+3. 1 TB of disk storage or more depending on data usage in network flows

 The DataLock server needs the following information before installation can be completed: